alexandre-pasco/rla4mor/README.md

 Implementing randomized linear algebra methods for model order reduction.

 ## Requirements :
 This work is based on some packages listed below.
-For some reasons, conda may takes forever to solve environnement when installing packages from conda-forge.
-A solution may be to use pip instead (when it is possible), but it is still obscure...
+For some reasons, conda can take forever to solve environment when installing packages from conda-forge.
+A solution may be to use pip instead (when possible), but it is still obscure...

 - numpy (`conda install numpy`);
 - scipy (`conda install scipy`);